 Many importers who are purchasing products from China want to find real factory suppliers, not any middlemen or trading companies, though this is not an easy task.

-The topic “how to find factory in China” is discussed frequently in many Facebook/LinkedIn groups and trading forums that related to “import from China”.
-But unfortunately most answers are useless, such as visit China in person, or search Gold Supplier on Alibaba.
-There is no solution that can really work after me searching all related topics on Internet.
+The topic “how to find a factory in China” is discussed frequently in many Facebook/LinkedIn groups and trading forums related to “import from China”.
+But unfortunately, most answers are useless, such as visiting China in person or searching Gold Supplier on Alibaba.
+There is no solution that can really work after I search all related topics on the Internet.

 In this article, I’m going to explain why Chinese factories in certain industries are so hard to find, and what kind of factories are more likely to be discovered.

 1. Some Special Products Are More Likely Made by Small Factories, Which Are Not Easy to Be Found

 What kind of products you are importing usually is the essential thing of whether you can search the real factory because you cannot find factory suppliers for every product?
 I think this is the main reason why foreign importers fail to find factories.

 If your target product is such common types as T-shirts or socks, buying through Alibaba or Google is OK.
 And it’s still not difficult to find out a real factory supplier, although there’re lots of trading companies after searching.